Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

-Radiofrequency Ablation (RFA) of tumors is a minimally-invasive procedure used by our Tumor Ablation Program to treat small primary and metastatic liver, lung, kidney and bone tumors.
-During an RFA an interventional radiologist uses a CT scanner--a high-tech version of an X-ray--to locate a tumor and then guide a specialized needle-like probe into it.
+Radiofrequency Ablation (RFA) of tumors is a minimally-invasive procedure used by our musculoskeletal radiologists to treat small bone tumors.
+During an RFA a musculoskeletal radiologist uses a CT scanner--a high-tech version of an X-ray--to locate a tumor and then guide a specialized needle-like probe into it.
 A radiofrequency current then is passed through the electrode to heat the tumor tissue near the needle tip and ablate or eliminate it.
 The heat from radiofrequency energy also closes up small blood vessels, thereby minimizing the risk of bleeding.
 Studies have shown that tumor cells can be killed if they are brought to a temperature of 125 degrees Fahrenheit.

 How Does the Procedure Work?